dcronqvist/restberry-api/README.md

 ## Endpoints

-There is a base endpoint of **/** which simply greets the user with a `Hello World!`.
+There is a multitude of RESTful endpoints, which all required certain ***privileges***.
-If no valid authorization is provided, then the user will be given a `401 UNAUTHORIZED ACCESS` error.
-*Cursive* words in endpoints mean parameters.
-These are usually strings or ints.
-Most endpoints have some required privileges which are given to a user by an administrator.

 ### All available privileges

 Privilege | Description
 ------------ | -------------
-ECON_OUT | Allows for viewing information from the economy outcome endpoints ECON_IN | Allows for viewing information from the economy income endpoints ECON_REG | Allows for registering incomes, outcomes and categories on the economy endpoints FOOD | Gives the user access to all food endpoints
+minecraft_command | Allows for viewing information from the economy outcome endpoints minecraft_whitelist | Allows for viewing information from the economy income endpoints economy_accounts | asdasdasdasd economy_periods | jhgjghjj economy_transactions | yugyg

 ### Endpoints